swyddfa/arlunio/docs/contributing/ci/python-pr-builds.rst

 --------

-Currently this action is triggered by any PR that is opened against the :code:`develop` or :code:`master` branches.
-At some point this should probably be made smarter to only run if there have been changes that affect the python codebase.
+Currently this action is triggered by any PR that is opened against the :code:`develop` or :code:`master` branches, unless the changes only affect the blog.

 .. literalinclude:: ../../../.github/workflows/python-pr.yml
    :language: yaml